billster45/ScienceCritAI/README.md

 ---

 ### [Effects of early, late and self-selected time-restricted eating on visceral adipose tissue and cardiometabolic health in participants with overweight or obesity: a randomized controlled trial](https://billster45.github.io/ScienceCritAI/Time_restricted_eating_adipose_summary_20250204_080218.html)
-**Why read this:** This randomized controlled trial explores the effects of different time-restricted eating (TRE) schedules on visceral adipose tissue and cardiometabolic health in individuals with overweight or obesity.
-Despite no significant differences in VAT changes among the TRE groups compared to usual care, all TRE participants experienced notable weight loss, with early TRE showing additional benefits in reducing subcutaneous adipose tissue and improving glucose homeostasis.
+**Why read this:** This randomized controlled trial explores the impact of different time-restricted eating (TRE) schedules on visceral adipose tissue and cardiometabolic health in individuals with overweight or obesity.
+While the study found no significant differences in VAT changes among the TRE groups compared to usual care, it highlighted that all TRE groups experienced notable weight loss and improvements in glucose homeostasis, particularly with early TRE.
+These findings contribute to the understanding of dietary patterns and their potential benefits for metabolic health.

 **Date:** 2025-02-04